 The Y Brisbane employs more than 1100 staff in various roles in the areas of fitness and recreation, child care, education, community and youth centres, hospitality, housing and social impact.
 As a not-for-profit organisation, the Y is a customer-focused organisation that has the flexibility and capability to adjust to changing community needs, providing more than 3.25 million participations in Y programs annually.

-The Office for Youth has an ongoing commitment to ensuring that youth are heard, and are influential in the political and policy-making processes.
+The Queensland Government has an ongoing commitment to ensuring that youth are heard, and are influential in the political and policy-making processes.
 Both their financial and supportive contributions have been vital in the delivery of the QYP program.
-The strong partnership forged between the Department of Environment and Science serviced through the Office for Youth, and the YMCA QYP Executive, continues to secure a strong political and social voice for youth.
+The strong partnership forged between the Queensland Government, and the YMCA QYP Executive, continues to secure a strong political and social voice for youth.

-Queensland Youth Parliament also has a commitment to diversity and inclusion, and thanks to generous sponsorship from the Department of Environment and Science, we are able to provide a number of scholarships to ensure all Youth Members have equal opportunity to have their voice heard.
+Queensland Youth Parliament also has a commitment to diversity and inclusion.
+Thanks to generous sponsorship from the Queensland Government, we are able to provide a number of scholarships to ensure all Youth Members have equal opportunity to have their voice heard.

 The Queensland Parliamentary Service provides invaluable support to the YMCA QYP, assisting in ensuring that the Youth Acts produced, and debate enjoyed, by Youth Members are of a very high standard.
 It also through their involvement that Youth Members enjoy an educational and authentic experience of the parliamentary process, being able to utilise the Legislative Chamber during Residential Sitting Week.
 Queensland Parliament staff also assist by educating participants about Parliament House, proofing Youth Bills and Amendments and acting as Clerks during Youth Parliament sittings.